AllureOfTheStars/Allure/README.md

 Compatibility notes
 -------------------

-The current code was tested with GHC 7.6.1, but probably works with GHC > 7.2.
+The current code was tested with GHC 7.4.2, but should work with later GHC versions as well.
-A [few tweaks] [7] are needed to compile with 7.0.

 If you are using the curses or vty frontends, numerical keypad may not work correctly depending on the versions